Are you aware if the organization or individual you are paying to help you with your Canadian Visa Application is licensed or not?

 Beware of representatives who:

-- advertise their services as free and later ask you to pay a fee
+- advertise their services as free and later ask you to pay a fee for visa application support

 - advise you to lie on your application